 AEM Forms provide the following portal components out of the box:

-Search & Lister: This component allows you to list forms from the forms repository onto your portal page and provides configuration options to list forms based on specified criteria.
+Search & Lister: This component lets you list forms from the forms repository onto your portal page and provides configuration options to list forms based on specified criteria.

 Drafts & Submissions: While Search & Lister component displays forms which are made public by Forms author, the Drafts & Submissions component displays forms that are saved as draft for completing later and submitted forms.
 This component provides personalized experience to any logged in user.

-Link: This component allows you to create a link to a form anywhere on the page.
+Link: This component lets you create a link to a form anywhere on the page.

 You can import the out-of-the-box Forms Portal components from the AEM Project Archetype.
 After importing, perform the following configurations: